elsdes3/space-mission-negative-sentiment-tweet-identifier/scoping.md

   - inference will be performed on the most current batch in the test split file
   - no new data will be appended to the file containing the training and validation split files

+Every five batches of new data (tweets) will be manually labeled.

-After every five batches of new data, re-training will be performed as follows
+After every five batches of new data, evaluation will be performed as follows
 - the existing model will be used to make inference predictions and the mission support team will begin reading and responding to negative-sentiment tweets as necessary
-- the newest batch of tweets (in the test split) will be manually labeled
+- (as mentioned above) the newest batch of tweets (in the test split) will be manually labeled
-  - this will amount to manually labeling every five batches of new data
+  - since evaluation occurs every five batches of new data (tweets), manual labeling is performed as part of this evaluation process
-- in the test split
-  - the second-last labeled batch will become the validation split
-  - all labeled batches up to but not including the second last batch will be appended to the training split
-- the ML model will be re-trained using the updated training, validation and test splits
-- ML model predictions will be evaluated using the test split
+- the existing ML model's predictions will be evaluated using newest labeled batch of data
-- if the re-trained model metrics are
+- if the existing model's metrics are
   - within 15 percent of the
     - F2-score
     - time wasted